Ohio Bobcats football: Early history (1892–1978)

 In 1892, Ohio University became a member of a four-school conference—the Athletic League of Ohio Colleges—which included Otterbein College, Wittenberg University, and Marietta College.
 A football schedule never materialized, however, and the league dissolved before even a single game was played, though a baseball championship was held in the spring of 1892, with Wittenberg claiming the pennant.
 In preparation, though, a team was formed on Ohio's campus and H.R.
 Higley was elected captain.
 He soon began coaching the team, according to the student newspaper, the Panorama.
 For the first time, the football team was given space in the Athena yearbook in 1892.
 The entire team was listed by position and name.
 The local newspaper reports that a team was organized and had the "expectation" to compete against other colleges in the "not distant future."
 In 1893, coaches are reported to have watched a game in Gambier.

 The first intercollegiate football game involving an Ohio University team was played in Athens in 1894 against Marietta College.
 It was the only contest played that year by Ohio, with Marietta winning by a score of 8–0.
 The next year the Bobcats faced a five-game schedule, under the leadership of coach Harvey Deme.
 The 1895 squad was 2–3, with wins against Parkersburg High School [abbreviated Parker H.S. in some early records] and Lancaster High School, and losses against Ohio Wesleyan and Marietta College (twice).

 From 1896 to 1905, the football program was in a state of flux, with a new coach taking over the reins every year.
 Injuries and the untimely death of the Ohio University quarterback, on the field, in December 1898, was a sombering event, with severe injuries often taking place in early collegiate football as uniforms of the era provided little physical protection.
 The coaches during this time period included Frank Remsberg, Warwick Ford, Peter McLaren, Fred Sullivan, Karl Core, Art Jones, Henry Hart, Joseph Railsback, and Harold Monosmith, with Sullivan being coach in both 1899 and 1903.
 The best records of this time period were forged in 1897 and 1901 under Warwick Ford and Art Jones, respectively.
 The 'Cats were 7–2 in their 1897 campaign, and posted a 6–1–2 record in 1901.
 The 1897 season, which produced the best record of any of the 19th Century campaigns, started with two straight losses—to Marietta College and Cincinnati.
-The team then reeled off seven straight with victories over Muskingum College, Dennison College, Ohio Medical University, West Virginia University, Otterbein College, and Marietta College.
+The team then reeled off seven straight with victories over Muskingum College, Dennison College, Ohio Medical University, West Virginia University, Otterbein College, Marietta College, and Ohio Deaf and Dumb Institute.
 The home victory over WVU inspired a poem that appeared in The Athens Messenger and Herald newspaper.